gisummerfield/RPA_Challenge/README.md

 <h1>NewsScraper</h1>

 <p>NewsScraper is my approach to the RPA Challenge - Fresh news 2.0 challenge.
 It is a Python tool designed for extracting information from news articles based on a search term and a specified time range.
-Currently, it only supports extracting data from the LA Times website.</p>
+Currently, it only supports extracting data from the LA Times website.
+It is designed to work on the Robocloud platform and accepts Work Items as inputs.</p>

 <h2>Features</h2>